 Where are you based?

-I work from home and my address is 14 Fosters Lane, Bingham, NG13 8DQ.
+I work from home and my address is 526 Lichfield Road, Sutton Coldfield, B74 4EJ.

 Do you have disabled access?

-My usual room is on the ground floor however the door frames may not be wide enough for a wheelchair.
+My usual room is on the ground floor however there is a steep driveway and steps through the front door, so this is likely to cause issues if you struggle to or are unable to walk.
 If you have mobility issues and wish to discuss accessibility so that we can work together, please contact me.

 Can I be seen at home?